alisabir16767/alisabir16767/README.md

 - 👯 I’m looking to collaborate on [WanderLust](https://github.com/alisabir16767/WanderLust)

-- 🤝 I’m looking for help to improve UI with [Talk with video](https://github.com/alisabir16767/issue-tracker)
+- 🤝 I’m looking for help to improve UI with [ISSUE-TRACKER](https://github.com/alisabir16767/issue-tracker)

 - 👨‍💻 All of my projects are available at [https://portfolio-lemon-five-29.vercel.app](https://portfolio-lemon-five-29.vercel.app/)